nembrinj/protofablab/topics/02_raspPI/README.md

 - Host different websites on the Raspberry PI.
 - Can handle certificates, CORS, load balancing, etc.

-On the PC, edit `server.conf` and put your own domain name.
+On the PC, edit `server.conf` and put your own domain name(s).
 Then run:

 ```sh
 # copy the website configuration to the pi